One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Details of ResShift

 \section{Details of ResShift}

-As a part of the diffusion model class, ResShift can be described by specifying the forward (degradation) process, the parametrization of the reverse (restoration) process, and the objective for training the reverse process.
+As part of the diffusion model class, ResShift can be described by specifying the forward (degradation) process, the parameterization of the reverse (restoration) process, and the objective of training the reverse process.